Formed By Silence

 He holds a BA in Arts and Contemporary Studies from Toronto Metropolitan University and an MTS in Christian Spirituality and Interfaith Dialogue from Trinity College, Toronto, where his studies in theosis and contemplative practice deepened amid a personal search for authentic Christian formation.
 Raised with a background in formal Zen Buddhist training, Nicholas Fournie later explored Gaudiya Vaishnavism and Eastern Christian spirituality before finding a spiritual home in the Western Wisdom tradition.

-Now based in Calgary, he serves as Communications Coordinator for The Contemplative Society (assisting with digital engagement, SEO, and social media), while leading Centering Prayer circles, facilitating yoga and meditation, and creating online courses on Insight Timer.
+Now based in Calgary, he serves as Communications Co-ordinator for The Contemplative Society (assisting with digital engagement, SEO, and social media), while leading Centering Prayer circles, facilitating yoga and meditation, and creating online courses on Insight Timer.
 He was recently featured in The Anglican Journal for his work on the history of Contemplative Christianity in Canada.

 As lead facilitator for the "Formed by Silence" retreat, he draws from his own seminary journey to guide young leaders into the transformative silence of Centering Prayer, The Cloud of Unknowing and the Welcoming Practice.

-Keynote Speaker: Therese DesCamp
+Keynote Speaker: Rev. Dr. Therese DesCamp

 Therese DesCamp has been walking personally and professionally into the places where words fail us for most of her life.